ArunKumarMohanta/sentiment_analysis/README.md

 The results will display the overall tone (e.g., Happy, Sad, Positive) and corresponding graphs for both creators and viewers.

-## Introductory Emotion & Sentiment Analysis Files
+## Introductory Emotion and Sentiment Analysis Files

 Here's a draft for the "Introductory Emotion & Sentiment Analysis Files" section: